nebulaeonline/Isaac64cs/README.md

 2. Fixed error with a 0-seeded Rng  not throwing
 3. Added unit tests so users can feel confident in the library
 4. Added interface that mimics System.Random with 32-bit Next() functions

-Speed is approx 23.91 seconds in Debug mode for 500M random numbers (Ryzen 3950x).
-Should run significantly faster in Release or AOT configurations.

 ---